bolzhub/Root-Inserts/README.md

 Temporary storage solution for the French Marauder box:
 - Similar to the American box, but slightly larger.
 - Need to raise the lid if all the faction and clockwork boards are in.
+- Hirelings will probably be removed in future configurations.
 <p align="center">
  <img src="Extra/Presentation/Box_disposition/Small_French_Box/temp_small_french2.jpg" alt="Box disposition 2" width="450" />
  <img src="Extra/Presentation/Box_disposition/Small_French_Box/temp_small_french3.jpg" alt="Box disposition 3" width="450" />